 Cap-Net UNDP is an international network for capacity development in sustainable water management.
 It is made up of a partnership of autonomous international, regional and national institutions and networks committed to capacity development in the water sector.

 Cap-Net UNDP was initiated at the UNDP Symposium on Water Capacity Development in 1996 and launched in 2002 by the United Nations Development Programme (UNDP) and the UNESCO-IHE Institute for Water Education with funding from the Dutch Government.
 Since then, Cap-Net UNDP has grown into a global hub for capacity development and networking in sustainable water management with additional funding from the Swedish and Norwegian Governments, and the European Union.
-The Cap-Net UNDP programme is a part of the Water and Ocean Governance Programme of UNDP, within the Sustainable Development Bureau for Policy and Programme Support.
+The Cap-Net UNDP programme is a part of the Water and Ocean Governance Programme of UNDP, within the Sustainable Development Cluster of the Bureau for Policy and Programme Support.
 The programme is executed by United Nation’s Office of Project Services (UNOPS), Water and Energy Cluster.

 Currently, Cap-Net UNDP is composed of 23 affiliated regional and national capacity development networks.
 The networks have over 1000 member organisations in total, covering 120 countries in Asia, Africa, Latin America and the Caribbean.
 Besides these networks, Cap-Net UNDP is also partnering with more than 40 international organisations and global thematic networks to maximise the quality and effectiveness of its capacity development activities.